-On behalf of the board of directors of ExlService Holdings, Inc., I am pleased to invite you to the 2011 Annual Meeting of Stockholders, which will be held on June 17, 2011, in White Plains, New York.
+On behalf of the board of directors of ExlService Holdings, Inc., I am pleased to invite you to the 2012 Annual Meeting of Stockholders, which will be held on June 15, 2012, in Charlestown, Rhode Island.

-The Annual Meeting will begin with a report on our operations, followed by discussion and voting on the matters set forth in the accompanying notice of the Annual Meeting and Proxy Statement and discussion on other business matters properly brought before the Annual Meeting.
+The Annual Meeting will begin with discussion and voting on the matters set forth in the accompanying notice of the Annual Meeting and Proxy Statement, followed by discussion of other business matters properly brought before the Annual Meeting.